Rocky Top Ranch

 Wildlife: Rocky Top Ranch is a great wildlife ranch with plenty of whitetail deer, Rio Grande turkey, dove, quail, ducks, feral hogs and varmints such as coyotes and bobcats.
 Hunting should be excellent with large neighboring ranches to the southeast and across FM 576 to the north.
 There is a small hunting camp with electricity for the hunters that lease this property and some additional acreage owned by a relative of the owner.
 Fishing in several of the stock tanks should be good.

 Land Management & EQUIP Program: There are two (2) pastures on the ranch.
 The north pasture is approximately 269+/- acres and the south pasture is 370+/- acres.
 The south pasture is currently enrolled in the EQUIP Program through the NRCS/ FSA which expires in December 2020.
 Approximately 195 acres of the 269 acres has been grubbed and raked with scattered larger mesquite trees, treelines, and different blocks of woods left in place for wildlife, cattle, and aesthetics.
 The northern pasture was planted in a variety of grasses including Kleingrass, sideoats grama, tall dropseed, green sprangletop, little bluestem, Indian grass, and plains bristlegrass.
 These areas are well established and excellent for cattle and wildlife.
-There are also funds available to spray prickly pear on approximately 70 acres in the north pasture in the coming year.
 This program will be transferred to the new owner.

 Fences & Pens: Internal fencing separates this ranch into two (2) pastures perfect for rotating cattle rotation.
 Fencing around the ranch is in good to excellent condition.
 A nice set of steel working pens is located in the center of the ranch.
 Several water sources around the ranch provide plentiful water for livestock and wildlife.
 Cattle pens are in good condition.